dijkstracula/pwllt/notes.md

 # Hi

-I'm Nathan, I'm a PhD student at UT Austin, studying formal methods for concurrent and distributed systems.
+I'm Nathan, I'm a PhD student at UT Austin, studying verification of concurrent and distributed systems.
+Spent a decade in industry as a systems hacker.

 Not a type theorist by trade, but this is still a paper I love!